Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

-Olga Alexandrova, a general practitioner of the highest category, answers:
+Olga Alexandrova, a therapist of the highest category, answers:

-- The results of the analyzes allow not only to diagnose existing diseases and changes in the body, but also to prevent them.
-Despite the eloquence of many laboratory indicators, only a doctor can make a diagnosis, since a change in some indicators can occur not against the background of pathological processes, but due to the influence of external factors, for example, taking certain drugs or intense physical activity.
+- The test results allow not only to diagnose existing diseases and changes in the body, but also to prevent them.
+Despite the eloquence of many laboratory indicators, only a doctor can make a diagnosis, since changes in some indicators may not occur against the background of pathological processes, but due to the influence of external factors, for example, taking certain medications or intense physical activity.

 Diseases of the cardiovascular system